Browse by Medical Category

-Behavior Basics - Monthly, 4th Tuesday, 11:30-1 pm, $20/Family Knowing how to help your child stay in control can be hard.
+Knowing how to help your child stay in control can be hard.
 This interactive workshop helps caregivers understand the basic principles of behavior in order to better manage challenging behaviors at home.
-Discussion will focus on evidence-based applied behavior analysis (ABA) and applying this methodogy to daily life.
-Facilitator: Nicole Simon, EdM, LABA, BCBA
+Discussion will focus on evidence-based applied behavior analysis (ABA) and applying this methodology to daily life.

-Guardianship 102 - Monthly, 2nd & 4th Thursdays, 11-12:30 pm, $50/Family Completing all of the court-required paperwork can be overwhelming.
+Completing all of the court-required paperwork can be overwhelming.
 This workshop is a hands-on group tutorial that includes the review of checklists for each attendee and required documentation.
 It also provides guidance with probate court processes and referrals to legal resources.
 This workshop can also be provided as a private individual family meeting, by appointment only, at a cost of $100/family.

 We continue to expand our educational opportunities for professional training.
 At our Lexington clinic, we currently participate in the training of Harvard medical students, MGH pediatric residents, MGH neurology residents, MGH/McLean psychiatry residents, and McLean neuropsychology fellows, including our own neuropsychology postdoctoral fellowship specializing in ASD.